-Since the U.S. election, I’ve been thinking a lot about Copenhagen.
-My husband and I visited with friends last fall.
+I’ve been thinking about Copenhagen quite a bit since the U.S. election.
+My husband and I visited with friends in fall 2015.
 Denmark is one of the world’s happiest countries and when in the capital city it’s hard not to notice how content the residents are despite the dark, dreary weather that persists for much of the year.
 Dane’s pay some of the highest taxes in the world and while the prime minister has made remarks that it’s not a planned socialist economy residents do get access to child care, state-guaranteed medical and parental leave from work, free college tuition and free health care.
 The system really ensures a high standard of living to all citizens rather than promoting unbridled capitalism.
 I once read that René Redzepi, co-owner of Copenhagen’s most famous restaurant noma, felt guilty about increasing tasting menu prices to a level quite out of reach for many people.
 That’s just not the way things are done here.

 We had one experience in Copenhagen that I think says a lot about the difference between the United States and Denmark.
 When we checked into our Airbnb in Vesterbro, the owner recommended we eat at Absalon, a community center in a renovated church.
 These are not words that would normally make my palate excited, but she assured us the cuisine was excellent.
 Infact, she told us it was so popular it filled every night.
 The wealthy Danish businessman Lennard Lejboschitz bought and renovated the church as a way to give back to the community.
 Among many other activities, it hosts communal dinners each night that cost no more than 15 euros.
 Our group of six arrived just before doors opened at 6pm.
 We hurried inside with other hungry diners barely making the cut off.
 We found a place at a long table next to a Danish family of four beneath the cathedral height ceiling.